-- PLEASE be punctual. - PLEASE do not eat food, chew gum in class.
-These behaviors are strictly prohibited in class in Japan. - It is YOUR responsibility to keep up with what you have missed during the class (including homework and assignments) from your own absence.
+- PLEASE be punctual. - PLEASE do not eat food, or chew gum in class.
+These are strictly prohibited behaviors in class in Japan. - It is YOUR responsibility to keep up with what you have missed during the class (including homework and assignments) from your own absence. - Please check the class schedule frequently not to miss any upcoming quizzes, tests, and assignments. - D2L will be used to distribute information.
+It is YOUR responsibility to check all course related information on D2L. - Use of cell phones and smart phones is strictly prohibited during class.